How can we redefine convenience in Indian Country?

 Often times customers don’t realize things like the spacing between the dispensers or the width of the parking spaces.
 They go into a store and they realize, wow, it’s easier to navigate this store.
 Why do I like the store?
 But they don’t know why and it’s because of what we call “soft touches.”
 Soft touches can be things like the spacing between the dispensers or we give the extra two and a half feet per parking space.
-They feel, that even though it’s busy and people are moving in and out, they don’t feel like we’re on top of each other.
-Some things to consider:
+They feel that even though it’s busy and people are moving in and out, they don’t feel like they’re on top of each other.

 - Higher ceilings create the sense of having more room

 - Lights within the cooler doors to light up the products

 - Placement of coolers and bathrooms towards the back to send the customer through the store

 Moving from a C-Store to a Market

 It may seem like a tall order but we have helped convenience stores make the move to become a market.
 The movement to a market concept benefits both communities and embraces travelers.
 In any of the new assessments and the redevelopments that we’re doing, we are really trying to get to more of a market concept instead of a C-Store concept.
 People associate C-Store with older facilities –- getting gas and getting out.
 But the new markets are really designed to compete within the food space.
 For example, the C-Store is where I don’t want to go get food, instead, I only get food if I have to.
 But a market, I’m excited to go get food at a market because a market has a commitment to preparing fresh food and having a strong offering.
 Here are some of the ways a market is more than just convenience: